 Under Utah laws, reading through your ex’s emails – or someone else’s emails, for that matter – without obtaining that person’s permission or court approval is considered a computer crime and is punishable by law.
 So do not even attempt to collect evidence through a computer crime regardless of how relevant that evidence may be to your case, as unlawfully obtained evidence will not only NOT be considered “evidence” in family court, but may also result in a large fine and even a prison sentence.

-Here at the Law Offices of Emy A. Cordano, our best family law attorneys in Utah have seen it way too many times.
+Here at the Emy A. Cordano, Attorney at Law, our best family law attorneys in Utah has seen it way too many times.
 During a divorce, spouses who want to prove each other wrong and win a larger share of the divorce pie access their ex’s emails and social media accounts to gather evidence without having their ex’ permission or court approval.

 Some guess their ex’s passwords (and let’s face it, those passwords are most of the times too easy to guess, especially when you know your ex better than you know yourself), while others have access to their ex’s emails or online accounts because they revealed them during their marriage.